Draft Pennine Plan

 If you represent a community group or network we would also be delighted to come and talk to you about your plans.
 To arrange this please email us at firstname.lastname@example.org and we will arrange a presentation and discussion.

-* The Pennine Lancashire Accountable Health and Care Partnership Leaders’ Forum (PLF) is the group of senior leaders from key organisations who are responsible for overseeing the Together A Healthier Future Transformation Programme The Forum consists of the chief officers and chairs/leaders of the six statutory health and care organisations that constitute the Transformation Programme, which are East Lancashire Clinical Commissioning Group (ELCCG), Blackburn with Darwen Clinical Commissioning Group (BwDCCG), East Lancashire Hospitals Trust (ELHT), Lancashire Care Foundation Trust (LCFT), Blackburn with Darwen Borough Council (BwDBC) and Lancashire County Council (LCC).
+* The Pennine Lancashire Integrated Health and Care Partnership Leaders’ Forum (PLF) is the group of senior leaders from key organisations who are responsible for overseeing the Together A Healthier Future Transformation Programme.
+The Forum consists of the chief officers and chairs/leaders of the six statutory health and care organisations that constitute the Transformation Programme, which are East Lancashire Clinical Commissioning Group (ELCCG), Blackburn with Darwen Clinical Commissioning Group (BwDCCG), East Lancashire Hospitals Trust (ELHT), Lancashire Care Foundation Trust (LCFT), Blackburn with Darwen Borough Council (BwDBC) and Lancashire County Council (LCC).
 The Forum also involves senior leaders from a number of key, co-opted, organisations including District Councils, the Voluntary, Community and Faith Sector, and local GP Federations.